-To prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls are kept and a copy of any written response is added to the record.
-These notes are kept securely on MyConcern and, where appropriate, encrypted.
+To prevent any later challenge or disagreement over what was said, brief notes of meetings and telephone calls will be kept and a copy of any written response added to the record.
+These notes will be kept securely on MyConcern.

-If the concern is about the headteacher, the complaint must be made in writing to the clerk to governors.
-The complainant can then be referred to the chair of governors.
+If the concern is about the headteacher, the complaint must be made in writing to the chair of governors.

-In case a complaint is made initially to a governor, the complainant should be referred to the headteacher.
-The individual in question should not act alone on a complaint outside the procedure; if they do, they cannot be involved if the complaint is subject to a hearing at a later stage of the procedure.
+Where a complaint is made initially to a governor, the complainant will be referred to the appropriate person.
+The individual in question will not act alone on a complaint outside the procedure; if they do, they will not be involved if the complaint is subject to a hearing at a later stage of the procedure.

-Within 15 school days, the complainant and the headteacher should discuss the issue in a respectful and informal manner to seek a mutual resolution.
-Notes must be taken during this discussion.
+Within 15 school days, the complainant and the relevant member of staff will discuss the issue in a respectful and informal manner to seek a mutual resolution.
+Notes will be taken during this discussion.